rackerlabs/rackspace-how-to/content/cloud-load-balancers/using-the-rackspace-network-effectively.md

 Servers, Cloud Load Balancers, and Cloud Databases) located in the same region, you can use the internal IP address to connect the infrastructure together.
-For example, you can create a Cloud Load Balancer for two or more Cloud Servers in the same region using the Rackspace Network internal IP addresses.
+For example, you can create a Cloud Load Balancer for two or more Cloud Servers in the same region by using the Rackspace Network internal IP addresses.

 **Note**: Any traffic or communication between cloud infrastructure in